hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cello.md

             </td>
             <td>
-                To make Fabric node services' ports available to other services outside of Docker.

-Signed-off-by: Yuanmao Zhu <zhu.yuanmao18@gmail.com>
+                set source of pip in docker-agent
+*You can modify the pip source by yourself, and then update the pip source with PIP parameters

+Signed-off-by: XuHugo <xq-310@163.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-10-17 23:44:54 +0000 UTC
+        Created At 2021-11-05 15:48:29 +0000 UTC
     </div>
 </div>